 Besides firm size (employment and sales), we further control for other measures of business demographics and operating activities that are commonly found to be associated with productivity.
 Firm demographic measures include firm age, sector and region.
-Operating characteristics include use of multiple operation sites, and variables that capture innovation activities.
+Operating characteristics include use of multiple operation sites, and variables that capture exporting and innovation activities.
 Specifically, we collect information on both product (goods or services) and process innovation outcomes.
-An innovation can be deemed as new to the individual firm, or to the market, where the former is defined as "incremental" and the latter as a "radical" innovation (Beck et al, 2016).
-The responses to the survey question in the LSBS, 'Were any of these new or significantly improved goods and services innovations new to the market, or were they all just new to your [business]?', allow us to create a categorical variable that classifies product innovation as radical.
+An innovation can be new to the individual firm, or to the market, where the former is defined as "incremental" and the latter as a "radical" innovation (Beck et al, 2016).
+The responses to the survey question in the LSBS, 'Were any of these new or significantly improved goods and services innovations new to the market, or were they all just new to your [business]?', allow us to create a categorical variable that classifies product innovation as radical (i.e. new to the market see Table 1 for details).